By Sandra Scott

 8 — Highlands Castle

 Most of the castles of NYS are more than 100 years old, but dreams of castles never die.
 In Bolton Landing on Lake George, the Highland Castle is the result of a dream and promise.
 In 1978 John A. Lavender said to his 3-year-old son, “Someday, Jason, I will build you a castle.”
 And he did, with the help of his son.
-On the property there are three castle buildings and a restaurant.
-“Build it and they will come.”
+On the property there are three castle buildings.“Build it and they will come.”
+Highland castles are rented on private basis and not open to the public.

 9 — Belvedere Castle